Ionic 6 Full Starter App

 This feature is only available in the PRO version.

-We will use ngx-translate library which is the internationalization (i18n) library for Angular.
+We will use library which is the internationalization (i18n) library for Angular.

 Creating the translation files